eddjberry/precision-mixture-model/README.md

 # Functions for modelling response errors in precision tasks

+## R package (2020-01-07)

+This code has now been collected into [an R package](https://github.com/eddjberry/mixturer) with some tests and a fix to the sd2k() function.

 ## Bug Fix (2019-02-23)
 It was pointed out by (Jim Grange)[https://github.com/JimGrange] that these functions always seems to return very smaller non-target probabilities.
 This was due to an error in the `JV10_df()` function.
 The line